johnsti1/johnsti1/README.md

 ## Hi there 👋

+Just starting out on GitHub and learning the ropes.
 <!--
 **johnsti1/johnsti1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.